Note: This technique also works in Photoshop CC.

 Step 9: Export a PNG for Twitter.
 Turn off the visibility eye of the layer containing the white Twitter feed box, choose File > Save for Web, and click the 4-Up tab near the top of the gigantic resulting dialog.
 Pick PNG-8 from the format pop-up menu over at the top right, and see how your graphics look.
 If they look terrible, increase the Colors numeric quality setting until they look good.
 Press OK to exit the dialog and save your image.
 (TIP: If you didn’t add text or vector graphics, feel free to use a JPEG instead as it’ll create a slightly smaller file size.)

 Step 10: Upload your new graphic to Twitter and change your page colors.
-Log into your Twitter account, click the white “bust” near the top right and then click Settings.
+The Twitter interface changes every so often, but the basic gist is to log into your Twitter account, click the white “bust” near the top right (which represents your account or avatar) and then click Settings.
 On the resulting page, click Design in the navigation bar on the left.
 Scroll past the thumbnails and in the “Customize your own” section, click “Choose File” and navigate to where your new sidebar graphic lives on your hard drive.
 Turn off “tile background” checkbox.
 Click within the Background and Links fields and paste the hex value you captured earlier.
 Last but not least, click the “Save changes” button.
+(Again, these steps may change but just cruise around the Twitter interface until you see similar options.)

 Here’s the final result: